 SC: Some recent critics and biographers have found evidence to suggest Dickinson was a lesbian.
 Your book makes little of those assertions.
 Are those other critics wrong?

 In general, female friendships in the 19th century were often emotionally intense, and the conventions of the time permitted passionate expressions of love which for us today might seem sexual but were not considered so at the time.
-This is not to say that Dickinson might not have had a love affair with her sister-in-law, but this is still very speculative.
-She was also infatuated with Samuel Bowles, the editor of the Springfield Republican, and she might have been sexually involved with him as well.
+Not that Dickinson might not have had a love affair with her sister-in-law, but this is still very speculative.
+She was also infatuated with Samuel Bowles, the editor of the Springfield Republican, and she might have been sexually involved with him.
 Possibly, Dickinson was bi-sexual, at least psychologically; there is still considerable work to be done on this complex subject.

 SC: Dickinson adapted the British Romantic view to suit her own iconoclastic perspective, but was there any particular British Romantic poet who impacted her significantly?